rspamd/rspamd/doc/faq.md

 rspamd_config:register_dependency(id, 'R_SPF_REJECT')
 ~~~

-It is also possible to use rspamd to test SPF without message data but I believe rmilter does not support that.
+It is also possible to use rspamd to test SPF without message data but Rmilter does not currently support that.